microsoft/rushstack/api/node-core-library.filesystem.createsymboliclinkfolder.md

 # FileSystem.createSymbolicLinkFolder method

 Creates a symbolic link to a folder (on Windows this requires elevated permissionsBits).
-Behind the scenes it uses \`fs.symlinkSync()\`.
+Behind the scenes it uses `fs.symlinkSync()`<!-- -->.

 **Signature:**
 ```javascript